 Fortrose & Rosemarkie

 Fortrose & Rosemarkie GC is a remarkably beautiful course that plays over the Chanonry Ness Peninsula that juts out into the Moray Firth which means water is in view from virtually every hole.
-The links is situated on the Black Isle, just two-and-a-half miles across the Moray Firth from Castle Stuart as the crow flies but a full 20 miles by road.
+The links is situated on the Black Isle, just two-and-a-half miles across the Moray Firth from Cabot Highlands as the crow flies but a full 20 miles by road.
 Evidence exists of golf being played here as early as 1702 although the formation of the club that played over 6-holes occurred in 1793 making it the 15th oldest golf club in the world.

 It wasn’t until 1924 that the course was extended to 18-holes and further lengthened and strengthened in 1932 by James Braid.
 His work formed the foundation for future enhancements over time and make no mistake, the 5-time Open Champion left his indelible mark on this links.
 While the course is short by today’s standards at 5,881-yards, it is by no means an easy examination of golf.
 The links primary defenses are its small greens, heavy gorse, deep pot bunkers, the occasional blind shot and the wind off the firth.